 - Cardboard – scrap piece

-Gather all supplies.
-Basecoat exterior of paper mache pumpkin with Spiced Pumpkin paint.
+To begin the tutorial Embellish Pumpkins with Lace, gather all supplies.
+Basecoat the exterior of the paper mache pumpkin with Spiced Pumpkin acrylic paint.
 Let dry and then apply a second coat, if necessary.
+I love the one-coat coverage that American Paints by DecoArt give all of my craft projects.

-Create dimension on your pumpkin with Jack-O-Lantern Orange for the highlights and Burnt Orange for the low lights.
-Blend all edges of the paint colors so there are no sharp lines.
+Create dimension on your paper mache pumpkin with Jack-O-Lantern Orange acrylic paint for the highlights (or raised areas) and Burnt Orange acrylic paint for the low lights (or recessed areas).
+Blend all edges of the paint colors together so there are no sharp lines.
 Let dry.

-Hold a scrap of cardboard under the paper mache leaves and base coat with Hauser Light Green.
+Hold a scrap of cardboard under the paper mache leaves and base coat with Hauser Light Green acrylic paint.
 Let dry and apply a second coat if necessary.
-Add dimension by painting on the veins in the leaves with Hauser Medium Green.
+Add dimension by painting the veins in the leaves with Hauser Medium Green acrylic paint.
+Set aside to dry.

-Cut out the very center of the cotton lace doily.
+Cut out the very center of the cotton lace doily, about the dimension of the paper mache pumpkin stem.

-Carefully roll the leaves around the stem and position the doily over the top of the pumpkin.
+Carefully roll the painted paper leaves around the stem and position the doily over the top of the pumpkin.

 Use your fingers to press the lace doily into the Decou-Page Medium.